-The Regent from Pemberton Leisure Homes has been popular with their customers for some time.
+The Pemberton Regent Leisure Homes has been popular with their customers for some time.
 The range also has the option of a slightly longer (by two feet) two bedroomed model as well as a lodge version, with a range of cladding options, including real timber.

 One of the main considerations with the Regent – and one which we like – is the option to shut off the lounge from the rest of the kitchen, dining area and sleeping accommodation.
 It’s often a popular request and it’s a wonder that more manufacturers don’t offer this as an option.

 Our review model is the smaller 36ft x 12ft two bedroomed Regent, built to a higher Residential Specification (an optional extra).
 Externally, the Regent has a pitched pantile effect plastisol coated galvanised steel roof.
 It stands on a twin axle chassis with a pre-galvanised version as an option and is also available in a range of cladding – from vinyl and aluminium to timber and Canexcel.

 Insulation in all walls and under the floor is 60mm of fibreglass with the roof having 150mm.
 The flooring is tongue and grooved moisture-resistant boards and all the exposed underfloor pipework is fully lagged.
 All windows and doors are uPVC double-glazed and on our review model there was a large patio door with a double opening at the front and tall windows either side.
 There’s also a meaty looking overhang to the roof with central finial at the front end as well as a side access door with external light.